coderbyheart/coderbyheart.com/content/post/rest-in-practice-reading-guide.md

 resilient, decoupled systems that can handle unpredictable load patterns.
 The book does a very good job of showing how all of this can be achieved with a ubiquitous communication protocol: HTTP.
-This principle is truly language- and platform-neutral which makes it so unversally applicable.
+This principle is truly language- and platform-neutral which makes it so universally applicable.

 ## Reading guide